adityak74/continuous-claude/README.md

 ## ⚙️ How it works

-This script automates the entire PR lifecycle—from code changes to merged commits—using Claude Code to drive iterative development:
+Using Claude Code to drive iterative development, this script fully automates the PR lifecycle from code changes through to merged commits:

 - Claude Code runs in a loop based on your prompt
 - All changes are committed to a new branch